 2. I can’t afford it

 Alas, safaris can sometimes be pricey, but don’t dismiss Africa out of hand, based simply on perceived expense.
 So many factors affect the affordability of a trip: how early you begin to plan (and save!), fluctuating flight costs and exchange rates, duration of stay and desired level of luxury.
 Participatory camping safaris can be relatively affordable.
-At Journeys, we have over 20 group trips to Africa, with a wide range of cost.
+At Journeys, we have over 20 different trips to Africa on our website, with a wide range of style and cost.
 We have adventure specialists who would love to speak with you about choosing the right one, or designing a custom trip to fit your needs and budget.

 3. Africa is unclean

 Like on other continents, some cities have more littered streets than others.
-Beyond trash, there have been highly visible news stories about disease outbreaks in African countries—but in reality these have been contained to a limited number of nations.
-Plus, there are no continuing contagious epidemics at this time.
+Like on other continents, public health conditions vary from place to place and time to time.
 Depending on your destination country, your doctor may recommend a few extra immunizations, but this is true for travel to many other places including South America, Asia, and even Europe.
 Meanwhile, many business owners in Africa, like elsewhere, take great pride in maintaining impeccably clean, and charming, offerings.
+On safari, you will find yourself in remote, outdoor environments where neither litter nor germs can proliferate.
 Over the years we have developed close, trusting relationships with our local partners.
 This allows us to provide immersive in-country experiences without ever compromising on hygiene.
 Ensuring the health and safety of our travelers is something we take very seriously here at Journeys and we pride ourselves on doing it well.